pixeloven/typescript-react-component-library/README.md

 * `src/server` is the entry point for our build process for all server side code paths.
 * `src/shared` contains all source that is universal to the two code paths.

-Further down into our `shared` directory structure we have adopted Atomic Design philosiphies for creating react components.
+Further down into our `shared` directory structure we have adopted Atomic Design philosophies for creating react components.
 Please reference [react-atomic-design](https://github.com/danilowoz/react-atomic-design) for more details.

 ## Getting Started